Algeria hailed by EU energy chief for 'partnership' | Africanews

 Algerian Prime Minister Aimene Benabderrahmane however said state hydrocarbons firm Sonatrach had put in place an "accelerated programme" to bump up output.

-Energy Minister Mohamed Arkab, speaking at an energy summit in the capital Algiers attended by Simson, said his country was "a trusted supplier" that always honours its contractual obligations.
+Energy Minister Mohamed Arkab, speaking at an energy summit in the capital Algiers attended by Simson, said his country was "a trusted supplier" that always honors its contractual obligations.

-He added that Algeria was examining the possibility of laying high-voltage cables under the Mediterranean to export electricity to Europe, and that the country hopes to produce as much as 50 percent of its electricity from renewable sources by 2035.
+He added that Algeria was examining the possibility of laying high-voltage cables under the Mediterranean to export electricity to Europe and that the country hopes to produce as much as 50 percent of its electricity from renewable sources by 2035.

 Simson said she wanted the EU to help Algeria reduce its methane emissions and boost its electricity output from renewables.

-"Algeria has one of the highest solar based energy potential in the world," she said in a tweet.
+"Algeria has one of the highest solar-based energy potentials in the world," she said in a tweet.
 "The EU is ready to help Algeria unlock this potential."

 01:41